-United Kingdom is the beautiful tourist destination for any age group of people.
+The United Kingdom is the beautiful tourist destination for any age group of people.
 It is the sixth biggest tourism place in the world.
-Every year around 30 million people visit United Kingdom and the nation has spent £ 21238 millions on tourism in 2007.
+Every year around 30 million people visit the United Kingdom and the nation has spent £ 21238 millions on tourism in 2007.
 It has many tourist attractions like Alton Tower and Buckingham Palace in London and many other beautiful experiences in Scotland and Wales.
-Cities like London, Edinburgh and Glasgow are prominent for food, pubs, and traditional approach.
+Cities like London, Edinburgh, and Glasgow are prominent for food, pubs, and traditional approach.
 The tourism department of UK has facilities many services for the convenience of both international and domestic tourists.
 Many universities provide campus tours for their students.

 - Full name: United Kingdom of Great Britain and Northern Ireland